GithubUserHello/github-slideshow/_posts/0000-01-02-GithubUserHello.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Hello!
+This is the second slide!"
 ---
-Your text
+Text
-Use the left arrow to go back!
+Use the left arrow key to go to the last slide